luiscruzdesign/js-tdd-course/README.md

 # Spotify Wrapper

-A wrapper to work with [Spotify Web API](https://developer.spotify.com/web-api/).
+A wrapper to work with the [Spotify Web API](https://developer.spotify.com/web-api/).

 ## Browser Support